UnionOfRAD/manual/02_quickstart.md

 ## Setting Up

-First things first: let's make sure our first project is installed and working.
+First things first: let's make sure our first app is installed and working.
 If you haven't already installed one then check out the [installation guide](./installation) in this manual.
 Make sure to follow each of the steps in the guide carefully.

-After completing installation, you should be able to navigate your browser to the path that you installed your intitial project (e.g. `http://project.dev` or `http://127.0.0.1:8080`, the rest of this blog tutorial assumes you have installed it there) and it will display a page that starts like the snippet below.
+After completing installation, you should be able to navigate your browser to the path that you installed your intitial app (e.g. `http://app.dev` or `http://127.0.0.1:8080`, the rest of this blog tutorial assumes you have installed it there) and it will display a page that starts like the snippet below.
 Note that some of the ticks and crosses may be different depending on what is set up on your system, but all of the boxes should be green or blue.
 If they aren't then please follow the instructions beneath them to fix the problem.

 ![Example initial li3 homepage](/assets/img/default_app_welcome.png "Example initial li3 homepage")